 At this point we need to take a brief detour from our charge into the market to get some very helpful conceptual background.
 While the concepts are rooted in mathematical rigor, some nice drawings have been prepared to present them in a more elegant form.
 What you need to take home from this post is that chaos is anything but random.
 The limited determinism that exists for any chaotic system is a very meaningful and powerful tool, one we'll be using extensively and should be studied closely.

-for chaotic systems.
+There are numerous analogies for chaotic systems.
 Paul Ormerod liked to use ant models in his book, Butterfly Economics.
 However, a more telling example in the context of chaos in the stock market is the cigarette smoke diagram.
 It is the canonical example given to undergraduate students of fluid dynamics to describe the change between smooth, predictable laminar flow to irregular, chaotic turbulent flow.
 Cigarette smoke is an analogy that is quite extensible into the study of the stock market and therefore will be used throughout this blog to describe chaotic phenomenon in hands-on language.

 Click to Enlarge Image Cigarette smoke rising off of the burning tip will rise because it is hotter than the surrounding air.
 As it speeds up, it grows unstable and begins to break down into turbulent flow.
 The initial region of instability is periodic flow, meaning it just wobbles back and forth over and over in a very repetitive, predictable fashion.
 The actual point where the turbulent flow begins is distinct.
 You can try watching a few cigarettes or incense etc for yourself to gain firsthand familiarity.
 (Must observe in very still air)